What is Hastelloy? And Why is it so Important for Construction?

 Hastelloy is an alloy of nickel, chromium, and molybdenum.
 It is a corrosion-resistant material with various applications in the industrial field.
 The first use of Hastelloy was in the aerospace industry to make jet engine parts.

-Hastelloy is a metal alloy used for many years in the aerospace industry for jet engine parts.
+Hastelloy is a metal alloy used for years in the aerospace industry for jet engine parts.
 This metal alloy is also used in other sectors, such as oil and gas production, nuclear power plants, and chemical processing plants.
 These industries can be found as structural components such as valves, pump housings, and pipes, to name just a few.
-Hastelloy has also been used for making cookware because it does not react with food products or produce any toxic fumes when heated up to.
+It has also been useful for making cookware because it does not react with food products or produce any toxic fumes when heated up to.

 How does Hastelloy Compare with Other Alloys?

 The most common grades of Hastelloy are the C276 and C22 alloys.
 The C276 alloy contains molybdenum and columbium, while the C22 alloy does not contain columbium.
 The C276 alloy has higher strength at elevated temperatures than the C22 alloy.

 Hastelloy is a trading name for a family of nickel-molybdenum-chromium alloy steels.
 It is used in many applications, including heat exchangers, nuclear reactors, chemical equipment, and oil refinery equipment.